NVILA: Efficient Frontier Visual Language Models

 \subsection{Medical Application}

-NVILA also offers transformative potential in the medical domain.
-Such integration promises advancements in diagnostic accuracy, clinical decision-making, and data interpretation.
-The NVILA-M3 framework \cite{nath2024vilam3} introduces a novel approach by integrating multiple domain-expert models tailored to specific medical tasks, such as image segmentation and classification.
-These expert models are designed to extract and interpret intricate features that are otherwise difficult for general VLM's to discern.
-By coupling these specialized models with a vision-language learning paradigm, NVILA-M3 achieves enhanced performance, facilitating the learning of nuanced relationships between visual inputs and their textual annotations.
-This integration not only improves task-specific outcomes but also sets a foundation for the development of more robust and context-aware VLMs in the healthcare domain.
-NVILA-M3 indicated that an overall improvement of 9\% can be achieved via usage of expert models over existing SOTA, a few key results can be observed in Table. \ref{tab:vilam3}.
-This underscores the importance of leveraging domain expertise to bridge the gap between generalized AI capabilities and the demands of specialized applications, demonstrating the potential for VLMs to revolutionize fields where precision and specificity are paramount.
+NVILA also offers strong potential in the medical domain.
+The NVILA-M3 framework~\cite{nath2024vilam3} integrates multiple domain-expert models tailored to specific medical tasks, such as image segmentation and classification.
+These expert models extract and interpret intricate features that are difficult for general VLMs to discern.
+By coupling specialized models with a vision-language learning paradigm, NVILA-M3 learns nuanced relationships between visual inputs and textual annotations, improving both task-specific accuracy and robustness.
+As reported in \tab{tab:vilam3}, NVILA-M3 achieves an overall 9\% improvement over task-specific state-of-the-art baselines through the use of expert models.
+This demonstrates the value of combining domain expertise with general-purpose VLMs in precision-critical fields.